ballerburg9005/android-tvbox-2-linux-pc-and-server/README.md

-# linux-tvbox-revolution
-Transform a $30 Android TVbox into a home PC, media center and server for all your data.
+# Transform a $30 Android TVbox into a home PC, media center and server for all your data.

 I just begun this project and only use this as a scratchpatch.

+Anything usable is available in [The Wiki](https://github.com/ballerburg9005/android-tvbox-into-linux-plus-server/wiki) and can be edited by anyone.

+# NOTES

 how the images are made
 -----------------------